EU fails to agree farming subsidies deal amid disputes over green schemes | Headlines

 The revamp aims to curb the environmental impact of agriculture, which is the most frequently reported source of pressure on Europe's habitats and species and is responsible for 10% of EU greenhouse gas emissions.
 After all-night talks on Thursday, EU member states failed to find a compromise to put forward in negotiations with the European Parliament and the European Commission.

-"Ultimately, although progress was made in several areas, a number of key issues remained outstanding," EU member states said in a statement on Friday.
-EU agriculture commissioner Janusz Wojciechowski said negotiators came "very close" to a deal.
+EU agriculture commissioner Janusz Wojciechowski said he was hopeful a deal would be reached in June.
+But he said member states had "exaggerated fears" that money set aside for environmental programs would go unspent because farmers would not apply for it.
+Portuguese agriculture minister Maria do Ceu Antunes said member states had made "numerous concessions" in the talks.

-Lawmakers from the European Parliament criticized member states for adding small print at the last minute to weaken the rules.
-One of the main points of dispute is how much to spend on "eco-schemes" to protect the environment, such as organic farming or re-wetting peatlands to absorb CO2.
+Lawmakers from the European Parliament said member states had added small print at the last minute to weaken the rules.
+One unresolved dispute is how much to spend on "eco-schemes" to protect the environment, such as organic farming or re-wetting peatlands to absorb CO2.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)